Blog & News

 Winter rain doesn’t eliminate the risk of the summer pain from drought.

-The same NIAB dataset shows that the average monthly temperature in Cambridge rose by about 3C since the 1990s.
+The same NIAB dataset shows that the average monthly temperature in Cambridge has risen by about 3C since the 1990s.
 Winter temperatures have increased even more dramatically: they are now around 6C higher than during the freezing cold winters of the 1980s.
-This is probably mainly due to climate change, but increasing urbanisation may be contributing slightly.
+This is probably mainly due to climate change, but Cambridge’s increasing urbanisation may be contributing slightly.

 These changes increase the risk of drought and of plant pests surviving the winter, while significantly changing our natural habitats and the species that can live here.